How to Install Windows 8 / 8.1 in Hyper-V Manager

 How to Create a New VM for Windows 8 OS

 Setting up Hyper-V on your computer is the first stage.
 Creating a virtual machine to run your preferred operating system is best.
-Ensuring the settings are correct can help use the host’s hardware better in the virtual machine.
+Ensuring the settings are correct can help the host’s hardware to be used better in the virtual machine.

 Step 1